-The borrowing costs capitalised at 31 December 2017 pursuant to IAS 23 revised amounted to €7 million, based on an average capitalization rate of 2,64%.
+The borrowing costs capitalised at 31 December 2018 in according to IAS 23 revised amounted to \leq 14 million, based on an average capitalization rate of 2,64%.

 6.3 Investment property

 Investment property is the real estate (land, building, real estate or part of one of these elements) held (in full ownership or under a finance lease) for leasing to third parties and / or looking for a capital gain.